 - Active communities require equitable access to schools, food, health and jobs for everyone.

 - Advocacy for job creation, healthy food choices, and safe communities are directly connected with physical activity and alterative transportation.

 - A walkable, livable community should not be a privilege granted only to the affluent.
 Walkable, livable communities should be available to everyone.

 Voices for Healthy Kids, a collaboration between the American Heart Association and the Robert Wood Johnson Foundation, is an initiative that aims to engage, organize, and mobilize people to improve the health of their communities and reverse the childhood obesity epidemic.
-The initiative has six key strategy areas, and the Safe Routes to School National Partnership will focus on increasing physical activity through shared use and street-scale improvements through Voices for Healthy Kids: Active Places.
+The initiative has six key strategy areas, and the Safe Routes Partnership will focus on increasing physical activity through shared use and street-scale improvements through Voices for Healthy Kids: Active Places.

 Our shared use and street scale advocacy efforts will operate at the local and state level, with a specific focus on addressing equity in underserved communities (i.e. low-income areas and communities of color).
-Through the formation of national task forces at the local and state levels, the National Partnership will identify strategic campaign opportunities all over the country with communities that are making strides to achieve one or more of the following policy goals:
+Through the formation of national task forces at the local and state levels, the Safe Routes Partnership will identify strategic campaign opportunities all over the country with communities that are making strides to achieve one or more of the following policy goals:

 - Clarifying liability laws for shared use agreement

 - Efforts to support appropriations for state level shared use programs and incentives to promote Shared Use Agreements

 - Codify Safe Routes to School Programs (SRTS) in state laws and provide state level funding to enhance federal appropriations